 Letting the Spirit Reign Supreme

-The Prophet demonstrated to his people how this world is less important than the next, and how the body is less important than the soul.
-In fasting, the Prophet taught them step by step how to ignore the physical demands so that the spirit reigns supreme.
+The Prophet Muhammad demonstrated to his people how this world is less important than the next, and how the body is less important than the soul.
+In fasting, Prophet Muhammad taught them step by step how to ignore the physical demands so that the spirit reigns supreme.

 The strong person is not the one who can wrestle someone else down.
 The strong person is the one who can control himself when he is angry.
 (Al-Bukhari)